How to start a cinema

 • Cinema seating capacities: 180-250, 100-140, 70-110 (aiming for a total of approximately 400-500 seats)

-• All screens equipped with wall-to-wall screens, digital and 35mm projection, adjustable screen masking, and multi-channel high quality sound
+• All screens equipped with wall-to-wall screens, digital projection, adjustable screen masking and multi-channel high quality sound

 • Access, toilets and seating for wheelchair users

-• An inductive loop and an infrared system to assist people with hearing difficulties
+• An induction loop and an infrared system to assist people with hearing difficulties

 • The largest auditoria to have a small raised stage area capable of lecture and business presentation uses.
 This auditorium should have good quality video projection capable of cinema and data/computer uses.